This post may contain affiliate links.

-Greek at Mix Restaurant
+Greek Food at Mix Restaurant Hoi An

-Thai at Thai Kitchen
+Thai Food in Hoi An at Thai Kitchen

 There are a few Thai restaurants in Hoi An, the one we’ve tried, Thai Kitchen, is run by a Thai / Spanish couple and the Massaman curry was out of this world.

 Expat Bar and Creative Fusion Dishes at The Happy Buffalo

 Order a different dish each and share, this food is interesting and amazing.
 Try banh xeo pizza, cau lau noodle mac and cheese bites, banana flower salad cups, duck spring rolls, fish tacos and more.

-Indian at Ganesh
+Indian Food in Hoi An at Ganesh

 Burgers and Hot Dogs at Jim’s Burgers